wacncontent/CustomizeTool/addCommentOutput/includes/mobile-services-register-twitter-access.md

 	+ **Access token**
 	+ **Access token secret**

-4. Log on to the [Azure Management Portal], click **Mobile Services**, and then click your mobile service.
+4. Log on to the [Azure Management <!-- deleted by customization Portal](https://manage.windowsazure.cn/) --><!-- keep by customization: begin --> Portal] <!-- keep by customization: end -->, click **Mobile Services**, and then click your mobile service.

 5. Click the **Identity** tab, enter the **Consumer key** and **Consumer secret** values obtained from Twitter, and click **Save**.